Skip to content

 Full day self-led visits:

 Bring your class for a full day visit to the museum!
 We have 3 different timetables available every day, including a scheduled 30 minute lunch slot in our picnic area.
+You can now book you class for a self-led full day visit through to the end of July.

 Book Now